Molunerfinn/bbs-markdown/README.md

 # bbs-markdown
-A markdown project for bbs.byr.cn
+A markdown project for bbs.byr.cn.
+But you can also use it in browsers.

 # Usage